Skip to main content

 7 mentions Positive Neutral Negative

 The music in the game has received mixed reviews, with many users expressing disappointment over the absence of background music, which detracts from the overall experience.
 While some appreciate the original CD's redbook audio for adding urgency and freshness, the lack of these tracks in the current version has led to negative feedback, particularly for those expecting a complete experience.
-Overall, the music is deemed insufficient, making the game less appealing as a standalone purchase.
+Overall, the music aspect is seen as a significant drawback, especially for standalone purchases.

 • “The original CD has Redbook audio, and the music keeps the game fresh and adds a sense of urgency.”